Can-So/HopStack/README.md

 ## Some Core Features
-We enjoy good snifter of fine craft beer (and the occasional pint).
-It's a hobby.
+We enjoy a good snifter (and the occasional pint) of fine craft beer, it's a hobby.
 To actually get time to do your hobby, you have to [GYSHIDO](http://gyshido.com).
 To [GYSHIDO](http://gyshido.com) with code, you need to work smarter.
-So you can work smarter and drink more crafties, StacheStack uses tools like...
+So you can work smarter and drink more crafties, HopStack uses tools like...

 * Solid Workflow with [Yeoman](http://yeoman.io), scaffolding with Yo, dependencies (plugins) management with Bower, tasks automation with Grunt, local and native cloud deployments on popular PaaS platforms like Heroku, EngineYard, AppFog, Amazon AWS, Rackspace, and more.
 * [Grunt](http://roots.io/using-grunt-for-wordpress-theme-development/) for compiling LESS to CSS, checking for JS errors, live reloading, concatenating and minifying files, versioning assets, and generating lean Modernizr builds